mmit-consulting/all-jack-v3/python-scripts/README_INSPECTOR.md

 - `--profile`: AWS named profile to use (default: `mwt-security`)
 - `--region`: Inspector v2 region to query (default: `us-east-1`)
 - `--top-n`: Limit the number of actions printed per instance (default: 25).
 Use `--top-n 0` to show all actions.
+- `--include-severity`: Also show per-severity counts (CRITICAL/HIGH/MEDIUM/LOW/etc.) for each action.
 - `--csv-out`: Write a detailed CSV of raw findings for further analysis.
 In `--all` mode, writes all findings; in single-instance mode, only that instance’s findings.

 Examples